steeleprice/NixOS-WSL/README.md

 > "NixOS is a Linux distribution with a unique approach to package and configuration management.
 Built on top of the Nix package manager, it is completely declarative, makes upgrading systems reliable, [and has many other advantages](https://nixos.org/nixos/about.html)."

 ## What we want:

+> By building entire system configurations from a Nix expression, NixOS ensures that such configurations don’t overwrite each other, can be rolled back, and so on.

 A minimal root filesystem for running NixOS on WSL.
 It is side-loaded or installed with [DistroLauncher](https://github.com/microsoft/WSL-DistroLauncher) as `install.tar.gz`.